MCCE2024/INENPT-G1-Code/README.md

 });
 ```

-> [!IMPORTANT] > **Multi-tenancy & Security**: We learned that each tenant gets their own database schema, and we secure all database connections with SSL/TLS encryption for production environments.
+> [!IMPORTANT] > **Multi-tenancy & Security**: We learned that each tenant gets their own database schema based on the TENANT_ID environment variable, and we secure all database connections with SSL/TLS encryption for production environments.

 ## 🎓 Key Application Concepts

-### 1. **OAuth2 Authentication**
+### 1. **OAuth2 Authentication (Consumer Service)**

 > [!WARNING] > **OAuth2 Authentication - Our Biggest Challenge**
 >
-> We thought OAuth2 would be simple - just add a few endpoints.
+> We implemented OAuth2 in the Consumer Service for user authentication.
+We thought OAuth2 would be simple - just add a few endpoints.
 Reality was much harder:
 >
 > ```javascript
 > // What we thought would work: